mVaibhavPrakash/Java-Learning/file IO.md

 ## How to make file write Thread safe in Java?
-* Use Executie FileLock System.
+* Use Executie FileLock System(It will not let other thread to update file even if previous lock is removed).

 **Example :**
 ```java